 Implementation and Evaluation.
 We implement our load tracking system, called PowerPlay, and evaluate it "live" using a 1Hz power meter.
-We show that our approach enables efficient, online load tracking: on a 2.4 GHz, single-core server, PowerPlay is able to track loads in smart meter data comprised of nearly 100 loads in real time each second-the same resolution of the building's power meter.
-We also show that PowerPlay improves per-load accuracy by more than a factor of two compared to a state-of-the-art disaggregation algorithm (based on Factorial Hidden Markov Models (FH-MMs) [16, 18]) designed for offline analysis.
+We show that our approach enables efficient, online load tracking: on a 2.4GHz, single-core server, PowerPlay is able to track loads in smart meter data comprised of nearly 100 loads in real time each second-the same resolution of the building's power meter.
+We also show that PowerPlay improves per-load accuracy by more than a factor of two compared to a state-of-the-art disaggregation algorithm (based on Factorial Hidden Markov Models (FHMMs) (Kim et al. 2011; Kolter and Johnson 2011)) designed for offline analysis.